GeorgeYoussefRoger/Binary-Tools/README.md

 # Binary-Tools
 **Binary Tools** a collection of two Python-based command-line applications designed for binary arithmetic and number base conversions.
+Developed as a collaborative team project.
 This repository includes:
 1. **Binary Calculator**
 2. **Number Base Converter**

-This project was developed as a collaborative team effort with each member contributing specific functionalities to create robust and user-friendly tools for number system computations.

 ## Features
 ### Binary Calculator